How To Set Timer To Take Screenshot On Mac Using Terminal

 jpg = the format of screenshots.

-Desktop/TrickyWays = folder to save screenshot.
+Desktop/TrickyWays = folder to save the screenshot.

 sleep = time interval between screenshots.